 One of the requirements for the Program of Liberal Studies is the Verbal Expression (VE) requirement.
 As the University catalog explains, these courses place special emphasis on the relationship between writing and critical thinking.
-You MUST take one VE course, preferably during your first year.
+Each student MUST complete the VE requirement.

 Frequently Asked Questions